Dutch self-image shaken by "Black Pete" debate

 "It's evidenced by the strength of anti-Muslim parties compared to other countries like Germany," he said.

-The Dutch record in fighting discrimination has been criticised in recent months by Amnesty International and the Council of Europe, the continent's human rights watchdog.
+The Dutch record in fighting discrimination has been criticized in recent months by Amnesty International and the Council of Europe, the continent's human rights watchdog.

 "EVERYDAY RACISM"